 2. Quantifying the Scope

-Quantification is division of project details into specific tasks and resources.
+Quantification is a division of project details into specific tasks and resources.
 For example, if you’re building a house, you must determine the exact amount of materials like bricks, cement, and wood.
 This creates a clear list of all items and activities needed for the project.

 Work Breakdown Structure (WBS) is a valuable tool for this, which divides the project into shorter, manageable sections.
 Each unit represents a task or component, helping you organize the work and noticeable.